 Billing for SnapMirror destinations

-The pricing for the SnapMirror destination volume governed by the QoS policy for the Performance Service Level (service level) assigned on the source.
+The pricing for the SnapMirror destination volume governed by the QoS policy for the service level assigned on the source.
 However, if the source does not have an associated QoS policy, the destination is billed based on the lowest available service level.

 Billing for FlexGroups